 Real World Analogy: | none | ||||

 Profile: | The Baron started his career in Germany as a skilled technical wrestler who had trouble connecting with the fans.
 Frustrated, he quit wrestling and served five years in the French Foreign Legion.
 He returned a changed man.
 Von Kaiser's calm demeanor and frank honesty belies his willingness to do anything it takes to win.
 Rumor has it he once deliberatly popped an opponent's eye out of its socket!
-In WCWF, Baron Von Kaiser has thusfar been part of a tag team with Markus Von Krupp, a fellow German, but the future may hold bigger things for him. |
+In WCWF, Baron Von Kaiser has mostly been a tag team wrestler, but the future may hold bigger things for him. |

 Hailing From: | Hamburg, Germany | Ht: | 6'0" | Wt: | 280 lbs |